Careers

 1. Interest in clinical teaching and working with novice nursing students.

-2. Minimum of 2-3 years of current and relevant clinical experience (pediatric acute care nursing).
+2. Minimum of 2-3 years of current and relevant clinical experience (Mental Health nursing).

 3. Current registration with the College of Nurses of Ontario as a Registered Nurse or Registered Nurse in the Extended Class.